46th and 8th

 46th and 8th is the sole album led by trumpeter Waymon Reed recorded in 1977 and released on the Artists House label in 1979.

 Reception

 AllMusic reviewer Scott Yanow stated: "This was his only opportunity to lead a record date and the results are pleasingly straightahead. ...
 Nothing surprising occurs but Reed (particularly on a warm version of the ballad "But Beautiful") is in fine form".

+DownBeat assigned the album 4 stars.
+Reviewer Jay Safane wrote, "This fine album reveals more on repeated hearings".